Property Tax - A tax on the real property owned by residents and businesses. Property tax includes the land and structures.

-Gross Millage - The total number of mills approved before the application of tax reduction factors.
+Gross Millage - Total mills approved before application of tax reduction factors.

 Reduction Factor - A formula applied to the class of business property, and the class of property comprised of residential and agricultural properties in a taxing district so that Fixed Income Status will be maintained during triennial reappraisals and updates.
 Specifically, tax reduction factors equal the percent by which the sums levied for a particular levy would need to be reduced so that the current year's taxes equal the prior year's net taxes.

-Rollback - Two tax relief measures have been granted by the state for homeowners - a 10% rollback on all real property tax in 1971 and an additional 2.5% rollback in 1979 for owner-occupied properties.
+Rollback - Two tax relief measures granted by the state for homeowners - 10% rollback on all real property tax in 1971 and a 2.5% rollback in 1979 for owner-occupied properties.

-(Effective November 2013, state budget changes have eliminated the 10% and 2.5% rollback on certain levies.
-Also, the 10% rollback is now labelled as the Non-Business Credit and the 2.5% rollback will be referred to as the Owner Occupied Credit)
+(Effective November 2013, state budget changes eliminated the 10% and 2.5% rollback on certain levies.
+Also, the 10% rollback is now the Non-Business Credit and the 2.5% rollback is the Owner Occupied Credit).

 Effective Tax Rate - The tax rate after the tax reduction factor is applied is the effective tax rate.
 You are protected from un-voted increases in taxes by Ohio Legislation known as House Bill 920.
 Passed in 1976, HM 920 reduces your rate as property values in your district increase during triennial reappraisals and updates.

 Renewal Levy - Voter approved levy to extend the term and purpose of an expiring levy while considering original property valuations at the time of passage.
-Renewal mills have a reduction factor annually applied in order to raise the same amount of funding as in the original year of passage.
 If passed at the identical mills as the original levy, a renewal levy normally will not change the amount of tax paid.

-Replacement Levy - Voter approved levy to extend the term and conditions of an expiring levy, but unlike renewal levies, takes the present day property valuation into consideration.
-Therefore, replacement levies may benefit an increase in value since the passage of the original "replaced" levy.
+Replacement Levy - Voter approved levy to extend the term and conditions of an expiring levy.
+Unlike renewal levies, replacement levies takes the present day property valuation into consideration.
 If passed at the identical mills as the original levy, a replacement levy will normally increase tax if the value of property has risen since the original passage of the levy.

 (An ADDITIONAL or NEW LEVY will increase taxes)

-Special Assessments - Charges by your city, township, or county to cover the cost of improvements or services.
+Special Assessments - Taxes from your city, township, or county to cover the cost of improvements or services.